missaelcorm/wazuh-k8s/README.md

 ## Repository Setup

-This repository uses Wazuh K8s version v4.11.1.
-If you need to update the base configurations, follow these steps:
+This deployment is based on Wazuh K8s version v4.11.1 from the [official Wazuh Kubernetes repository](https://github.com/wazuh/wazuh-kubernetes).
+We used the base configuration from this repo and customized it for our specific deployment scenario, particularly focusing on implementing the single-IP approach with NGINX ingress.

 ```shell
 export GIT_TAG=v4.11.1